johnridesabike/bikewalklife/posts/2021/02/invisible-riders-and-the-ignored-diversity-of-bicycle-users.md

 - least among us
 - Dragonfly Trails Network
 - Aliya Barnwell
+excerpt: >
+  Last month, VeloNews published an article by Aliya Barnwell: There are already many Black cyclists — we just overlook them.
+She argues that the lack of diversity in the cycling community is really a problem with companies, teams, and other cycling organizations.
+When we look at bicycle riders outside of those cliques and institutions, we see a much more diverse group of people.
+  Below is an excerpt.

 ---
 Last month, VeloNews published an article by Aliya Barnwell: [There are already many Black cyclists — we just overlook them](https://www.velonews.com/culture/major-taylor-journal-there-are-already-many-black-cyclists-we-just-overlook-them/).
 She argues that the lack of diversity in the cycling community is really a problem with companies, teams, and other cycling organizations.
 When we look at bicycle riders outside of those cliques and institutions, we see a much more diverse group of people.
 Below is an excerpt.